 Why, then, do people insist on contributing to the spread of the virus?

 From sheer numbers, it proves that Covid 19 is monumentally more dangerous than the chickenpox.
 In short, the chickenpox had an average of less than .02% mortality, while covid has about 3% worldwide.
-103 people died from chickenpox over the course of four years, while 18,000 people have died from Covid 19 in eight months.
+103 people died from chickenpox over the course of four years, while 78,000 people have died from Covid 19 so far.

 Looking at this in relation to empathy